 - Power Electronics as Enabling Technology for Renewable Integration, at UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Spain

-During the two-year MSc SENSE programme, there are plenty of opportunities for engaging with our industry and research partners and networking with your fellow students across Europe.
+During the two-year MSc SENSE programme, there are plenty of opportunities for engaging with our industry and research partners, as well as networking with your fellow students across Europe.
 More details are available here.

-Read about our students here, to get an idea of what they think about the MSc SENSE programme, and what career paths our graduates have chosen to follow.
+Meet our current students and recent graduates here, to find out what they think about MSc SENSE, and what career paths they have chosen to follow.